 This doesn’t completely dismiss the possibility that they could be harmful, though.
 The words “known human carcinogen” are very clear.
 Some manufacturers of baby products have begun eliminating formaldehyde from their products because of consumer concerns.
 However, some products do still contain formaldehyde “releasers.”

 Who doesn’t love the sweet smell of baby powder?
 It’s made from a mineral called talc, which is composed of magnesium, silicon, and oxygen.
 The link between talcum powder and ovarian cancer was found years ago when it was often contaminated with asbestos.
 The good news is that asbestos is not present in the consumer products sold today in the U.S.

 The bad news is that even the asbestos-free talc sold today might not be completely safe.
-4 high profile talcum powder lawsuits over the past 18 months resulted in Johnson & Johnson being ordered to pay out over $300 Million.
+Four multi-million dollar verdicts over the past 18 months resulted in Johnson & Johnson being ordered to pay out over $300 Million.

 According to the American Cancer Society, the evidence about cancer and talc is contradictory, with some studies showing that it’s perfectly safe, and others suggesting the opposite.

 This petroleum-based chemical absorbs liquids and maintains a uniform moisture level in antifreeze and many other consumer goods, including some brands of baby wipes.
 It’s well known and accepted that propylene glycol is dangerous in high doses, but it isn’t clear that small doses on the skin cause harm.
 However, you should be careful to always put your baby wipes away immediately after use, so your baby or toddler doesn’t put one into her mouth.
 At higher concentrations, it can cause skin irritation and contact dermatitis.